 Cotton materials like denim, t-shirts, button-down shirts, and some cotton-blend cardigans won’t have any problems with static.
 But there are 5 fabrics that you need to be aware of that cause a lot more static than any other materials:

 - Wool: Wool is made of natural animal fibers.
 It contains microscopic elements that conduct static.
 Clean wool coat at home easily.

 - Fur: Fur is also made with natural animal fibers, which cause worse static problems than wool.
-As a result, you want to give extra special care to fur coats.
+Furthermore, give extra special care to when you wash fur coats.

 - Silk: Silk and satin materials are made of a protein fiber that consists of fibroin and sericin.
 These two elements charge in dry weather, which creates static cling.
-As a result, silk blouses require special cleaning instructions.
+As a result, washing a silk blouse at homerequires special cleaning instructions.

 - Polyester: Polyester fabrics are a synthetic material similar to nylon.
 These fabrics are known to be moisture-free, but in dry weather they work as electrical insulators.

 - Rayon: There are so many rayon blend materials nowadays.
 From blouses to dresses, rayon makes a garment drape nice on your body without being too fitted.
 Even though rayon is a semi-synthetic fabrication, it causes static when rubbing on the skin in dry weather.